Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 Rock, Blues, and Funk Sessions

-- LIVE & BAR SlowBlues (Imaike) — Regular themed sessions including blues, Beatles, soul/R&B/funk.
-1,500 yen cover (includes 1 drink).
-Blues sessions held the 2nd Friday monthly.
-Perfect entry point to Imaike's music community (Official Site)
+- LIVE & BAR SlowBlues (Imaike) — Theme-based sessions including blues, Beatles, soul/R&B/funk.
+1,500 yen charge (includes 1 drink).
+Blues session held monthly on the second Friday.
+Perfect entry point to Imaike's music community (Official site)

 Jazz Sessions

-- Jazz Live STAR EYES (Chikusa) — A jazz live bar hosting regular jam sessions.
-Open to pros and amateurs; food also available (Official Site)
+- Jazz Live STAR EYES (Chikusa) — Jazz live bar hosting regular jam sessions.
+Open to professionals and amateurs alike, with food available (Official site)

-The beauty of sessions is you can approach someone whose playing you liked right there.
-Information from the internet alone can't convey musical compatibility and vibe—you grasp it instantly in person.
+The beauty of sessions is that you can immediately approach someone whose playing you enjoy.
+You instantly understand performance compatibility and vibe in ways text information online can't convey.

-Famous Bands from Nagoya — Music Born from This City
+Famous Bands from Nagoya — Music Born in This City

-To understand the depth of Nagoya's music scene, look at bands born here.
+To understand the depth of Nagoya's music scene, it's helpful to look at bands born from this city.

 - 04 Limited Sazabys — Nagoya's representative melodic punk band.
-Their self-hosted outdoor festival "YON FES" draws over 10,000 annually.
-A symbolic figure of defying "Nagoya Skip"
+They organize their own outdoor festival "YON FES" drawing 10,000+ annually.
+A symbolic figure embodying the refusal to be bypassed by "Nagoya bypass"

-- BUMP OF CHICKEN — Originally from Chiba, but their move to university in Nagoya catalyzed serious activity there.
-Nagoya's live house scene helped raise them
+- BUMP OF CHICKEN — Though from Chiba, they intensified their activities in Nagoya following university enrollment.
+Nagoya's live house scene played a role in developing them

-- cinema staff — From Gifu Prefecture, active based in Nagoya.
-"Great Escape" was used as an Attack on Titan ED.
+- cinema staff — From Gifu Prefecture, they're based in Nagoya.
+"Great Escape" was adopted as Attack on Titan's ending theme.
 Representative of Nagoya's indie scene

-- RADWIMPS — From Yokohama, but vocalist Yoji Noda grew up in Nagoya.
-Early Nagoya live activity was their origin
+- RADWIMPS — Though from Yokohama, vocalist Yoji Noda grew up in Nagoya.
+Initial live activities in Nagoya were their origin

-- THE ORAL CIGARETTES — From Nara but honed by Nagoya's live house scene.
-Embodying the Tokai region's music scene connection
+- THE ORAL CIGARETTES — From Nara, trained in Nagoya's live house scene.
+They embody the interconnection of Tokaido music scenes

-- FLOW — Some members from Nagoya.
+- FLOW — Some members are from Nagoya.
 "GO!!!"
-(NARUTO OP) brought them worldwide recognition
+(NARUTO opening) made them internationally known as a rock band

-Common to Nagoya-born and Nagoya-raised bands is the attitude of "staying true to your hometown while reaching the nation".
+Bands from or based in Nagoya share a mentality of "cherishing hometown while expanding nationwide."
 The era when you had to go to Tokyo to succeed is long gone.
-04 Limited Sazabys and BUMP OF CHICKEN have proven you can become nationally recognized while based in Nagoya.
+04 Limited Sazabys and BUMP OF CHICKEN prove you can become a nationwide band while staying in Nagoya.

 The Full Picture of Band Activity Costs in Nagoya

-How much does sustaining a band cost monthly in Nagoya?
-Here's a 3-city comparison: Nagoya, Osaka, and Tokyo.
+How much does it cost monthly to continue band activities in Nagoya?
+Here's a three-city comparison with Tokyo and Osaka.

 |---|---|---|---|